dianapatrong/DE101_SQL/Lab2_SQL_DDL_DML/README.md

 this case is `Metallica`.
 Verify the album is not longer displayed under Harry Styles.

 ### Step 6
-Add a new column of a suitable data type named `has_awards` with a suitable default value.
+Add a new column called `has_awards` with a suitable data type given its name; give this column a default value that makes sense.

 ### Step 7
-Update the value of the new column `has_awards` to reflect that the following albums have awards and verify it's reflected:
+Update the value of the new column `has_awards` for the following albums indicating that they have awards:

-    * Evolve
+- Evolve
-    * Trench
+- Trench
-    * Blink-182
+- Blink-182

+Verify that your changes are reflected.

 ### Step 8
 We made a mistake when inserting the released date for the `Blink-182` album, let's update that record with the actual date of `2003-10-18`.

 ### Step 9
-Get all the albums that contain the letter `V` at the beginning (first letter) of their name.
+Get all the albums which names start with the letter `V`.

 ### Step 10
 Delete the `Classical music` record in the `genre` table.